 Launched in 1972, the Interflora World Cup has previously taken place in the likes of Melbourne (2004), Shanghai (2010), Berlin (2015), and Philadelphia (2019) and is a chance for elite florists from around the globe to showcase their incredible talent.
 The event will take place at Manchester Central from 7th - 9th September 2023.

 World-class florists from 25 countries will compete in six heats over three days, with a grand final on Saturday evening (9th).
 Competitors will be set creative tasks to complete under strict time conditions - some are known about in advance, and others are given as a surprise to test the speed of thought and improvisation.
-The judging process will be supported by Florint International.
+The judging process will be led by Florint International.

 As the host nation, Interflora UK has chosen the theme of 'Our Natural World' as part of its commitment to sustainable practices.
 Competitors will be required to demonstrate their interpretation and respect for the planet, focussing on a sustainable ethos and utilizing natural elements, ensuring the materials they use in their designs have minimum impact on the natural environment.